-The Latin Department is excited to announce that it will be offering an advanced Latin immersion course for the 2020–21 academic year.
-This course is designed for graduates of Lingua Latina I (or equivalent) who wish to continue building their fluency in Latin with the Lingua Latina per se Illustrata method.
+This is an advanced Latin immersion course designed for graduates of Lingua Latina I (or equivalent) who wish to continue building their fluency in Latin with the Lingua Latina per se Illustrata method.

 In this course we will study chapters 20–35 of Hans Orberg’s Familia Romana textbook.
 Classes will be conducted entirely in Latin.
 The direct or natural method works primarily through reading aloud, dialogue, and oral composition, followed by grammatical explanation.
 Students will enter into the story of the text, learning grammar, vocabulary, and syntax orally and aurally in a narrative context.
 Translation into English does not form part of this course.